 The Humane Society of Truckee-Tahoe relies on volunteers to help socialize our pets and ready them for a successful adoption.
 Homeless pets sometimes come to us with less than perfect manners and have never lived in a “normal” home environment.
 Our socialization programs teach dogs manners, how to behave on a walk and around other pets, and teach cats how to trust, interact and play.

 Sometimes socialization means building trust in these animals by simply sitting with them until they feel comfortable around people.
 There are so many ways to help in this area.
 We are always looking for new ideas and more volunteers.

 PET ASSISTED THERAPY

-Bring a smile to patients and seniors with your certified therapy pet.
+Bring a smile to patients, kids and seniors with your certified therapy pet.

 Dogs must be owned dogs, at least a year of age, spayed or neutered and current on their rabies.

 Help homeless pets by having fun.